 How to make more money delivering for Doordash

 As independent contractors, we actually have a lot of control over what we make.
-We're free to make our own decisions about when and where we go out, and we can choose which deliveries make sense.
+As a business owner, you can choose from many tips and tricks for Dashers.
+You can choose when and where to deliver and which delivery offers make sense..

-I put together a list of 63 different tips for making more money on Doordash (linked below).
+I put together a list of 63 different tips for making more money on Doordash (linked above).
 That's a lot, but they're all summed up under four main strategies:

 Treat this like a Business.
 Being an independent contractor means you are actually running a business.
 Think like a business owner and master your business attitude.
 Test different ideas, markets, and ways of deciding what offers you will take.
 Think of delivery offers as bids for your service.
 Make decisions based on what will be the most profitable use of your time and efforts.